clemsonciti/palmetto-documentation/docs/openondemand/apps/spark.md

 4. Click on the **Jupyter + Spark** link. <img src="../../images/ood/apps/spark/spark_select.png" style="width:600px">

 5. Once you have arrived at the server configuration page, select the resources (CPU cores, memory, walltime, etc.,) required for your session.
-When using spark you usually want more than 1 resource chunk.
+When using Spark you usually want more than 1 resource chunk.
  Here you can also choose what version of spark you would like to use.<img src="../../images/ood/apps/spark/spark_server_options.png" style="width:600px">